 Students have access to the university's premises during the university's opening hours in accordance with their personal access rights.
 For further information on access to the university library, see the section Library below.

 If necessary, students may use the self-study rooms on campus during the university's opening hours (for example, if their work requires access to tools such as software).
-In these spaces, everyone must maintain safe social distancing, practice good hygiene, and pay attention to the 50-person limit per space.
+In these spaces, everyone must maintain safe social distancing, practice good hygiene, follow the strong recommendation on wearing face masks, and pay attention to the 50-person limit per space.

 Working on campus

 Members of the teaching and research staff may work remotely when the duties do not require presence on campus.
-When working on campus, everyone must pay attention to the 50-person limit per space, maintain safe social distancing, and practice good hygiene.
+When working on campus, everyone must pay attention to the 50-person limit per space, maintain safe social distancing, follow the strong recommendation on wearing face masks, and practice good hygiene.

 A separate permission to work on campus is not required, but persons involved in teaching and research groups using the university’s premises or participating in other work-related gatherings on campus should contact the head of the relevant unit to discuss the issue.
 This information on on-campus presence is needed to trace infection chains.